passionatedev1128/everwell/GTM_SETUP_GUIDE.md

 - [ ] Tested with real user data (if possible)
 - [ ] Verified tags are firing correctly
 - [ ] Set up GA4 via GTM (if using)
-- [ ] Set up Facebook Pixel via GTM (if using)
+- [ ] Set up HubSpot tracking via GTM (if using)

 ## Best Practices

 1. **Use GTM for All Tags:**
-   - Don't hardcode GA4 or Facebook Pixel scripts
+   - Don't hardcode GA4 or HubSpot tracking scripts
    - Manage everything through GTM
    - Makes it easier to add/remove tags without code changes